Expat Living In Australia

 Who Is An Australia Tax Resident

-- He or she is domiciled in Australia, unless the tax authority is satisfied that the person’s permanent place of abode is outside Australia.
+- Someone whose domicile is in Australia.
+Unless, the tax authority accepts that the person’s permanent place of abode is outside Australia.

-- He or she is actually present in Australia continuously or intermittently for more than half of the tax year, unless the tax authority is satisfied that the person’s usual place of abode is outside Australia and that the person does not intend to reside in Australia.
+- Someone who is present in Australia continuously.
+Or, intermittently for more than half of the tax year.
+Unless, the tax authority accepts that the person’s usual place of abode is outside Australia and that the person does not intend to reside in Australia.

-Thus, the residence tests can be met relatively easily.
-For example, a person who is in Australia for employment purposes for as little as six months may be considered resident in Australia for tax purposes.
+For example, a person who is in Australia for employment purposes for as little as six months may be a resident in Australia for tax purposes.
 Whereas, a non-resident is a person who does not satisfy any of the above tests.

 Tax Year In Australia And Tax Filing And Payment Rules

-The tax year in Australia is a fiscal year of July 1 thru June 30 and are due by October 31.
+The tax year in Australia is a fiscal year of July 1 thru June 30.
+Tax returns are due by October 31.

 At Tax Samaritan, we can guide you with the compiling and proper reporting of your tax return information on a calendar-year basis.
-We have many clients that are faced with the challenge of acquiring information based on a calendar year and as our client we will share with you our tips and tricks for acquiring your required calendar year tax information.
+We have many clients that face the challenge of acquiring information based on a calendar year.
+As our client we will share with you our tips and tricks for acquiring your required calendar year tax information.

 Expat Tax Withholding In Australia